Irving Janis: His Work

 Medically reviewed by April Justice, LICSW

-Updated October 10, 2023by BetterHelp Editorial Team
+Updated October 22, 2024by BetterHelp Editorial Team

 Have you ever wondered why people in power with plenty of experience and resources can still make such poor decisions sometimes?
 While it’s understandable how one person’s judgment could become easily clouded by outside factors, it would seem that a group of political leaders should be able to control for such influences.
 Political psychology questions like these were what American psychologist Irving Janis dedicated his career to.
-As a result of his research in the field, he proposed the concept of groupthink, which he posited can negatively influence the decisions that groups of people may come to.
+As a result of his research in the field, Janis proposed the concept of groupthink, which he posited can negatively influence the decisions that groups of people may come to.
 Read on to learn more about Janis, his work, and this core element of it.

-Who Was Irving Janis?
+Who was Irving Janis?

-Irving Janis is an American psychologist who was born in Buffalo, New York in 1918.
+Irving Janis was an American psychologist who was born in Buffalo, New York in 1918.
 As a young adult, he studied psychology at the University of Chicago before going on to earn his PhD from Columbia University in New York.
-He then began working as a researcher, primarily studying psychological distress and personal decision-making.
-Later, Janis began studying group decision-making—especially as it relates to political psychology—and eventually published his groundbreaking book, Victims of Groupthink: A Psychological Study of Foreign-Policy Decisions and Fiascoes, in 1972.
-He retired from Yale University in 1985, and in 1986 he was made Adjunt Professor of Psychology Emeritus at the University of California.
-His involvement in groupthink research continued until his death in 1990.
-Today, Janis is best remembered for this groupthink theory.
+After joining the psychology department at Yale University, Irving Janis began working as a researcher, primarily studying psychological distress and personal decision-making.

 Political psychology is a discipline that studies politics, politicians, and psychological principles related to both.
 Researchers in this field want to understand why political leaders behave the way they do, how they interact with each other, and what the outcomes of those interactions are for the populations they represent.
 It was within the realm of political and social psychology that Irving Janis developed his concept of groupthink.